 “I knew I wanted to live overseas, in Europe if possible, by the time I graduated college,” I continued.
 “But it never would have occurred to me to take off to chase that dream.
-I had a full-time job within months of graduating and stuck with it for almost two-and-a-half decades before breaking away to start my own thing…”
+I had a full-time job within a month of graduating and stuck with it for almost two-and-a-half decades before breaking away to start my own thing…”

 It was dumb luck that that first job out of school landed me in like-minded company and presented me with the opportunity, eventually, finally, to live in Europe as I’d long wanted to do.